Some thoughts on metta

 It's possible.
 Maybe the idea of the end of suffering is just that -- an idea -- something to shoot for, or inch towards, but whose logic conflicts with the reality of being stuck in a body.

 But there's one desire which, to me, breaks the rules: the desire for others to be happy.
 The Pali word for this is metta.
+It's not like the other desires.
 Unlike the desire to taste, to touch, to own, metta does not exist purely to extinguish itself.
+If you're happy, I don't go back to being hungry, I simply continue to wish it.
 Metta is its own reward.
 It feels good.
 It's harmonious.
 It sustains itself.

 There's a difference between giving something with an expectation, and giving something with no expectation.
 The expectation can distress you.
 But the same action, done selflessly, does not.
 That difference can be felt in the heart.

-Maybe metta buys us an out.
-When we do those unavoidable selfish things, we can do them with metta.
-Maybe not perfectly, but at least a little bit.
+Metta, in some ways, buys us an out -- when we have those unavoidable desires to do those selfish things, we can do them with metta.
+Probably not perfectly, but at least a little bit.

 Imagine eating, for example, not for fun, not for pleasure, not for beautification, but as an act of kindness to the body, so that it can remain a faithful partner to you as you live a long and meaningful life.